 with a lot of nice people.
 It's a mindset!

 What happens if you can't make it on the day?

 I have a couple of very talented photographers on the lookout.
-I gave a wedding away only once because of a broken knee otherwise I have always attended my assignments on time ( in fact people know me for being always early)
+I gave a wedding away only once in 25 years because of a broken knee otherwise I have always attended my assignments, and on time! (in fact people know me for being always early)